-Then we grabbed our much-loved magnifying glass -- seriously, you need to have one of these around the house for the kids to use -- AMAZING science tool that is super cheap!
-Here's an affiliate link to one if you're thinking it might be a cool gift idea: Kids Magnifying Glass.
+Once we had our prints, we grabbed our much-loved Kids Magnifying Glass-- seriously, you need to have one of these around the house for the kids to use -- AMAZING science tool that is super cheap!

 As we looked at the prints, we noticed a few really cool things!

 There were a few thing we noticed right away after taking a close look at the fingerprints we gathered: